hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.0.1: Minor fixes.
+* 1.1.0: Added options to customize the lightbox and improved load time.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==